JLVD1517/secdev-urban-preparedness-dashboard/README.md

 - `secdev-docker-compose`: Contains docker-compose file for easy deployment of all components.
 Only potential changes needed involve changing ports depending on your deployment needs.
 - `secdev-tile-server`: Contains the code to initalize the tile server for the map - the coloured heatmap tiles and the points of interest are shown by querying this server
-- `secdev-database`: Contains the code to initialize all datasets for the map, including importing indices, points of interest, and shapefile from user-added files.
+- `secdev-database`: Contains the code to initialize all datasets for the map, including importing points of interest, and shapefile from user-added files.
 - `secdev-application`: Contains all the front end code.
 This is the directory that will require the most customization to deploy your own version.

+Please refer to the corresponding folder ReadMe file for detailed explanation of respective application.

 ## Data File Requirements